 (b) In a corporation with 50 or more members, the removal is approved by the members (Section 5034).

-(2) Any director may be removed, with or without cause, by the vote of the majority of the members of the entire board of directors at a special meeting called for that purpose, or at a regular meeting, provided that notice of that meeting and of the removal questions are given as provided in Section 7.7.
+(2) Any director may be removed, with or without cause, by the vote of the majority of the members of the entire board of directors at a special meeting called for that purpose, or at a regular meeting, provided notice of that meeting and of the removal are given as provided in Section 7.7.
 Any vacancy caused by the removal of a director shall be filled as provided in Section 7.6. d.

 (3) Any director who does not attend three successive board meetings will automatically be removed from the board without board resolution unless: